Islandora Playbook¶

 - Changing usernames and passwords to something more sensible than the default

-- Changing IP addresses to use the remote machine's actual IP
+- Changing IP addresses to use the remote machine's IP

 - Changing Apache to serve at port 80 (as opposed to 8000, which we use for development purposes)